 Kosovo has benefited from financial and regulatory assistance as part of the EU pre-accession process.
 The EU remains Kosovo’s main trading partner and its main source of foreign direct investment.
 The economy is significantly driven by trade with Germany and Switzerland, where most expatriates live and work.
 Remittances from such workers form an important part of household incomes.

-The telecom sector has been liberalised, with legislation introduced in late 2012 to align with the EU’s revised regulatory framework.
-It also adopted measures relating to competition and to facilitating the market entry of new players.
+The telecom sector has been liberalised, and legislation has aligned the sector with the EU’s revised regulatory framework.
+Measures have also been adopted relating to competition and to facilitating the market entry of new players.
 Nevertheless, poor telecom infrastructure has meant that fixed-line penetration remains low by European standards.
-Unlike most markets, the fixed-line broadband sector is dominated by new players, in particular the cable operator Ipko, a subsidiary of Telekom Slovenia.
+Unlike most markets, the fixed-line broadband sector is dominated by new players, in particular the cable operator IPKO, a subsidiary of Telekom Slovenia.

-Post and Telecommunications of Kosovo (Telecom Kosovo, Vala), Ipko, Artmotion, Kujtesa; Dukagjini Telecommunications, Dardafon.
+Post and Telecommunications of Kosovo (Kosovo Telecom, Vala), IPKO, Artmotion, Kujtesa; Dukagjini Telecommunications, Dardafon.

 Your site put it right saving me time and money.
 Thanks great service

 BuddeComm's strategic business reports contain a combination of both primary and secondary research statistics, analyses written by our senior analysts supported by a network of experts, industry contacts and researchers from around the world as well as our own scenario forecasts.

 A selection of downloadable samples from our Annual Publications catalogue.

 Have the latest telecommunications industry news delivered to your inbox by subscribing to Paul's FREE weekly News & Views.